-395. In the first place, the specificities of the liquidation of a bank when such bank is part of a banking group call for provisions directed at ensuring that the liquidation of such individual bank not be impeded by group relations.
+404. When a non-viable bank is part of a banking group, its liquidation calls for provisions directed at ensuring that the process is not impeded by group relations.

-396. This has implications, first, for the treatment in liquidation of the financing received by the non-viable bank from the parent company or other group entities before liquidation.
+405. This has implications, first, for the treatment in liquidation of the financing received by the non-viable bank from the parent company or other group entities before liquidation.
 As indicated in Chapter 8.
-Creditor Hierarchy, the legal framework should provide the possibility to subordinate related party claims, including intra-group debt, and statutory subordination offers various advantages.
+Creditor Hierarchy, Section D.4, the legal framework should enable the subordination of related party claims, and this would include intra-group debt.
 However, subordination of intra-group claims may not always be appropriate.
-Jurisdictions should choose the approach that better aligns with their broader legal framework.
-As a general principle, support by parents to subsidiaries typically takes the form of equity or subordinated debt, but there may be circumstances where there are valid reasons for intra-group financial support to be provided through instruments or arrangements that are not subordinated (e.g., where the parent provides liquidity assistance to a liquidity-constrained subsidiary which, however, meets all capital requirements).
-This can also occur when liquidity assistance is provided by another group entity or by an institutional protection scheme226 to which the failed bank is affiliated.
-In such cases, if a jurisdiction's legal framework subjects all forms of intra-group financing to automatic subordination, or makes subordination a probable consequence without distinction, this could deter the liquidity provider from making such financing available when most needed, which could result in a destruction of value.
-On the other hand, there is a risk that the parents exploit opportunities to extend the support in the form of debt instead of equity or subordinated capital in which case they would have absorbed losses before unsecured creditors.
-Jurisdictions that consider introducing special rules on the treatment in liquidation of intra-group financing provided prior to liquidation pursuant to specific intra-group support arrangements, should not introduce a blanket exemption from subordination.
+There may be circumstances where there are valid reasons for intra-group financial support to be provided through instruments or arrangements that are not subordinated (e.g., where the group member that receives the support is liquidity stressed but meets all capital requirements).245 If a jurisdiction's legal framework subjects all forms of intra-group financing to automatic subordination, or makes subordination a probable consequence without distinction, this could deter the liquidity provider from making such financing available in those circumstances, which could result in a destruction of value.

+406. On the other hand, where a parent company provides assistance in the form of debt instead of equity or subordinated capital, there is a risk that this choice of instrument is intended to avoid absorbing losses before unsecured creditors.
+Accordingly, jurisdictions that consider introducing special rules on the treatment in liquidation of intra-group financing provided prior to liquidation pursuant to specific intra-group support arrangements, should not introduce a blanket exemption from subordination.
 Instead, any exceptions to subordination rules should be subject to strict safeguards and conditions that ensure that they work for the benefit of the entity ultimately subject to liquidation.

-397. In principle, the treatment of intra-group financing in liquidation should be consistent with the arrangements that support going concern operations.
-If bank resolution rules apply to some of the group entities, it is essential that the treatment of related party claims in liquidation also be consistent with the arrangements in resolution.
+407. In principle, as discussed in Chapter 8.
+Creditor Hierarchy, the treatment of intra-group financing in liquidation should be consistent with the arrangements that support going concern operations.
+If bank resolution rules apply to some of the group entities, it is essential that the treatment of related party claims in liquidation also be consistent with the rules applicable in resolution.